The Nadrian C. Seeman Nanoscience Prize

 - 2008: George Whitesides

-Nominations: Please submit nominations to the Chair of the Awards Committee at: condon@cs.ubc.ca by Friday, May 12, 2023.
+Nominations: Please submit nominations to the Chair of the Awards Committee at: simmel@tum.de by Friday, May 30, 2025.
 Include a nomination letter (self-nominations are not permitted) of no more than two pages, that summarizes highlights of the nominee’s research contributions, as well as service to the scientific community.
-A copy of the nominee’s CV or a link to a comprehensive professional website is also required.
-One or two additional recommendation letters in support of the nomination can also be included.
+A copy of the nominee’s CV is also required.
+Up to two additional recommendation letters in support of the nomination may be included.
+Nominees not selected in a given year will be considered part of the nomination pool for each of the following four years.
+Consideration of a nominee after five years will require re-nomination.